sarweshshah/gait_analysis/README.md

-# Gait Analysis using MediaPipe on a webcam/video
+# Gait Analysis on a webcam/video

 Gait analysis is analysing an individual by their walking pattern and turns out to be a reliable indentification source.
 As it turns out, it is as reliable and unique as one's fingerprint and retina scan.